ClearEarthProject/AnnotationGuidelines/SeaIceReferenceOntologyGuidelines.md

 # The Sea Ice Ontologies

 There are many tools that can be used to display the relationships between terms within a suite of ontologies.
 Protege is one such tool and the tool that was used in generating the ontologies in the first place.
 When displayed, the top level terms are depicted in the figure below.
 The part of the ontologies that we are interested in here are the terms under the Sea Ice concept described below (which will be relabeled "ice" in the next version of the ontologies).
-In other words the ‘forms of floating ice’, the ‘ice with concentration’, and the ‘ice with development stage’ concepts and their subconcepts.
+In other words the [‘forms of floating ice’] (https://github.com/ClearEarthProject/AnnotationGuidelines/blob/master/SeaIceReferenceOntologyGuidelines.md#ice-formation-types) , the ‘ice with concentration’, and the ‘ice with development stage’ concepts and their subconcepts.

 # ![image alt text](image_0.png)